vhl/css-style-guide/README.md

 ```

-<a name="units"></a>
+<a id="units"></a>
 ### Units

-In general, use mod() -- this is a custom SASS function that provides measures relative to a common standard.
-The value of mod(1) is 1rem.
+In general, use `mod()` -- this is a custom SASS function that provides measures relative to a common standard.
+The value of `mod(1)` is `1rem`.
 Rems are like ems, but without cascading problems: if a rem = 16px, you can count on that value anywhere in the page.

+If it makes more sense to specify lengths in pixels, use `rpx()` -- this function abstracts pixels into fractional rems (assuming `1rem` = `16px`) and like `rem` and `mod()`, makes sure if the user changes the font size in their browser settings, everything will scale.

 In order to keep things in sensible proportions, as well as improve readability, write mod values in whole numbers or simple fractions.